natthasath/python-web-automation/README.md

 # 🎉 Python Web Automation

-Web Automation is OpenSource Framework with python at 10.10.36.34 for check website and database connection by authentication

 Document is `Web Automation` script for check Web Uptime and check connect database with test user login

 ![version](https://img.shields.io/badge/version-1.0-blue)